 Partnership with Des Moines University

 Each Fall and Spring semester, an 8-week program is offered to students of DMU, and Parkinson's patients to take a weekly ballroom dance workshop together.
-Students gain an important hands-on experience with patients, and add a youthful energy to class.
-This workshop is free to attend, and registration is availalable through the APDA of Iowa website.
+Students gain an important hands-on experience with participants, while learning a new skill alongside their class partners.
+This workshop is free to attend, and registration is available through the APDA of Iowa website.

 Free to attend.
 Please call or email to register.